dinupa1/DeepUnfold/README.md

-# A Machine Learning Approach to 2D Unfolding
+# Iterative Bayesian DNN

-Particle level information get distorted in the detector level due to detetor inefficiencies and detector acceptance.
+Particle level information get distorted in the detector level due to detector inefficiencies and detector acceptance.
 Unfolding try to make corrections to these effects while improving the particle level information.

-Here we try to use fully connected CNN to extract features from the 2D histograms.
+Here we try to use a deep neural network with iterative Bayesian reweighing for unfolding problem.

+This is based on the [DeepBayes](https://github.com/ahill187/DeepBayes) module.

 Use following commands to use repo.